wodanaz/Assembling_viruses/Escape_Variants.md

-# Examining escape mutations among viruses
+# Investigating escape mutations in SARS-CoV-2

 ### Genome Mapping Experiment 4 with BWA, trimmed TrimGalore and GATK